 How we work

-- Developing capacity for saving threatened trees
+- Building capacity for saving threatened trees

 We encourage tree planters, conservation groups, corporations and other relevant groups to integrate rare or threatened trees into their work.
 By engaging with a larger network of groups we aim to catalyse greater action for tree species conservation.